 there are many different ways to INCORPORATE lessons and learning from "El Chocolate de abuelita."

-- Research Mexico and learn about its native peoples.
-The Mayan and Aztec kingdoms are mentioned in the story, but Mexico was home to other indigenous tribes.
+Research México and learn about its Indigenous peoples.
+The Mayan and Aztec kingdoms are mentioned in the story, but México was home to other Indigenous tribes.

 These are just a few examples of activities you could do to make cultural connections, and they can be applied to any other story and culture.